anuraghazra/anuraghazra.github.io/content/blog/making-a-verlet-physics-engine-in-javascript/index.md

 ## Entity.js: managing dots and sticks in one place

 Okay, now we have Dot.js and Stick.js.
-Both are working nicely but the problem is we don't have much control over how we use them.
+Both are working nicely, but the problem is we don't have much control over how we use them.

-We will create an Entity Class which will easily handle the Updates and Renders of the Verlet Object.
+We will create an Entity Class that will easily handle the Updates and Renders of the Verlet Object.
 I'm going to paste the whole code here — it’s nothing special:

 ```js
 // Entity.js